labsyspharm/vae-paper/README.md

 ```
  Note: ~335GB of storage space is required to download the complete file set.

- To re-run any of the notebooks in Jupyter Lab, first double click on the name of an .ipynb file at the left of the screen, the corresponding notebook will open at the right.
-Then click the double-arrow button at the top of the notebook to restart the kernel and run all the code cells.
+ To re-run any of the notebooks in Jupyter Lab, first double click on a notebook filename at the left of the screen, the corresponding notebook will then open at the right.
+Next click the double-arrow button at the top of the notebook to restart the kernel and run all of the code cells.
 Notebook output will be saved to a folder called `output` in the top-level directory of the repository.

 ---